 To craft the most engaging videos for your YouTube channel, consider measuring your videos' performance against engagement metrics, like watch time, average watch percentage, average view duration, audience retention, and average session duration.
 Then, analyze this data to figure out which topics and videos generate the most engagement.
 Once you pinpoint these videos, you can solely focus on creating the content that viewers are most likely to engage with, helping you rake in more subscribers.

-2. Order your playlists by engagement.
+2. Use playlists to increase engagement.

 Placing your videos in playlists is an extremely effective way to organize your videos in a digestible fashion.
 They help your viewers easily consume videos about their favorite topics and prompts them to keep watching your content.